priyakalyan/Updated_NC_pop/README.md

 ### Have calculated the population of LA city neighborhood councils using the updated NC shape file, Census tracts data-2020 and 2020-ACS (5 year estimate) demographics data.
 The notebook- NC_pop_recent.ipynb outlines the detailed steps involved to evaluate the populataion, area (in square miles) and population density of the 99 NCs.

-### The movtivation behind this analysis stems from the fact that the latest available population data for the NCs have been estimated using older census  population/demographics data approximated from block groups to LA NCs (97 NCs).
+### The motivation behind this analysis stems from the fact that the latest available population data for the NCs have been estimated using older census  population/demographics data approximated from block groups to LA NCs (97 NCs).
+The existing population data only covers 97 NCs.
 The boundary of NC has been modified around 2018- adding 2 more NCs- Arts District Little Tokyo NC (also known as Historic Cultural) and Westwood NC.
+Since there are 99 NCs now, this Geospatial analysis provides an updated population values for all the 99 NCs.

 ### How to use this repo:
 - #### NC_pop_recent_no_filter.ipynb- This notebook computes the population of the 99 NCs without any filter.
 Therefore the total population of the LA city NCs is inflated.